Meet the Pastoral Team

 This enables parents to gain a greater understanding of what their child is trying to express through their behaviour.
 Parents are then empowered to be able to make more informed choices that benefit their child; strengthening their attachment and relationship.

-Philippe Lewis, Health Mentor
+James Wyard, Health Mentor

 Kate Bowman, Safeguarding